-Computed in accordance with SEC rules as the number of unvested shares multiplied by the closing market price of our Common Stock on December 31, 2019, which was \$5.81.
-The actual value (if any) to be realized by the officer depends on whether the shares vest and the future performance of our Common Stock.

-Option vests in equal monthly installments over four years of service following January 1, 2016 provided the optionee provides continuous service to us through each such vesting date.
+- (1) Computed in accordance with SEC rules as the number of unvested shares multiplied by the closing market price of our Common Stock on December 31, 2020, which was \$6.86.
+The actual value (if any) to be realized by the officer depends on whether the shares vest and the future performance of our Common Stock. - (2) Option vests in equal monthly installments over four years following January 1, 2017. - (3) Restricted stock unit award vests in equal annual installments over four years of service following May 3, 2017 provided the grantee provides continuous service to us through each such vesting date. - (4) Option vests in equal monthly installments over four years following January 1, 2018. - (5) Restricted stock unit award vests in equal annual installments over four years of service following January 1, 2018 provided the grantee provides continuous service to us through each such vesting date. - (6) Option vests in equal monthly installments over four years following January 1, 2019. - (7) Restricted stock unit award vests in equal annual installments over four years of service following January 1, 2019 provided the grantee provides continuous service to us through each such vesting date. - (8) Option vests in equal monthly installments over four years following January 1, 2020.

-- (3) Restricted stock unit award vests in equal annual installments over four years of service following May 3, 2017 provided the grantee provides continuous service to us through each such vesting date. - (4) Option vests in equal monthly installments over four years following January 1, 2017. - (5) Restricted stock unit award vests in equal annual installments over four years of service following March 3, 2017 provided the grantee provides continuous service to us through each such vesting date. - (6) Option vests in equal monthly installments over four years following January 1, 2018. - (7) Restricted stock unit award vests in equal annual installments over four years of service following January 1, 2018 provided the grantee provides continuous service to us through each such vesting date. - 8) Option vests in equal monthly installments over four years following January 1, 2019. - (9) Restricted stock unit award vests in equal annual installments over four years of service following January 1, 2019 provided the grantee provides continuous service to us through each such vesting date. - (10) Option vests with respect to 25% of the shares after 12 months of continuous service with us following July 30, 2018, with the balance becoming exercisable in equal monthly installments over the next 36 months of continuous service provided thereafter (11) Option vests with respect to 25% of the shares after 12 months of continuous service with us following January 11, 2016, with the balance becoming exercisable in equal monthly - (11) Option vests with respect to 25% of the shares after 12 months of continuous service with us following January 11, 2016, with the balance becoming exercisable in equal monthly installments over the next 36 months of continuous service provided thereafter.
+- (9) Restricted stock unit award vests in equal annual installments over four years of service following January 1, 2020 provided the grantee provides continuous service to us through each such vesting date. - (10) Option vests with respect to 25% of the shares after 12 months of continuous service with us following July 30, 2018, with the balance becoming exercisable in equal monthly installments over the next 36 months of continuous service provided thereafter - (11) Option vests with respect to 25% of the shares after 12 months of continuous service with us following May 9, 2018, with the balance becoming exercisable in equal monthly installments over the next 36 months of continuous service provided thereafter.